23shortstop/portfolio_performance/README.md

 You need to [register](https://www.worldtradingdata.com/register) and get your own API token.

   * Install dependencies with `mix deps.get`
-  * Install Node.js dependencies with `cd assets && npm install && cd ..`
+  * Install Node.js dependencies with `npm install --prefix assets`
   * Start Phoenix endpoint with `WORLD_TRADING_TOKEN=your_api_token mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.